Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 North of Boston

 North of Boston there are lots of great light displays, mostly in neighborhoods!
 We like going to Billerica which has a variety of lights set to music on Pratt Street and Biscayne Drive.
-Also in Winchester there are lights on Hill Street that are beautiful; in nearby Woburn there’s lights on Elijah Street and Shields Street.
+Also in Winchester there are lights on Hill Street that are beautiful as well as the Flats neighborhood across the street from Mahoney’s; in nearby Woburn there’s lights on Winn Street, Elijah Street and Shields Street.
+In Burlington, visit Manhattan Drive for a lights spectacular!
+In Tewksbury you can visit Rockvale Road.
 In Stoneham you can find Christmas lights in Boston on Franklin Street and Pearl Street.
 Further north you can find lights in Concord on some beautiful homes on Elm Street, Bedford Street and Nancy Road, and Virginia Road.
 In Lincoln, there are lights on Trapelo Road that wow.
 If you drive to Belmont, you can find holiday lights on Pleasant Street.
 In Melrose, we often visit Washington Street for the best lights.
 In Wakefield, there’s also winter lights set to music on Woodcrest Drive and Davey Lane.
 And up in Wilmington, we often visit Concord Street to see the twinkling lights.
+In Topsfield check out Orchard Lane.
 We will continue to be on the look out for the best Christmas lights north of Boston!

 12